nseniak/opwatch/README.md

 ## What is Opwatch?

 Opwatch is a command line tool for monitoring live systems, detecting problems and generating alerts.
-It consists in a Javascript interpreter augmented with a toolbox of functions dedicated to monitoring and alerting.
+It consists in a Javascript interpreter augmented with a toolbox dedicated to monitoring and alerting.
 This toolbox includes Unix-like functions like `tail` and `grep`, statistical functions, and alerting functions.
-To monitor a system, you write a Javascript program that uses these functions, and execute it with the Opwatch interpreter.
+To monitor a system, you write a Javascript program that uses these functions and execute it with the Opwatch interpreter.

-Since Opwatch monitoring programs are written as plain Javascript code, they can be easily modularized, parameterized, stored, versioned, distributed, and reused across applications.

-Opwatch aims at covering most dimensions of a live system.
-You can use it to monitor website uptime, check a log file for specific messages or exceptions, monitor disk space, invoke an application's healthcheck endpoints.
-You can trigger alerts based on any condition that can be expressed in Javascript, using its statistical library or any other functions.
+Since they're Javascript-based programs, Opwatch applications can be naturally modularized, versioned and reused across applications.
+They're also versatile.
+You can trigger alerts based on any Javascript condition, and the toolbox approach lets you perform a wide variety of tasks, like monitoring website uptime, checking a log file for specific messages or exceptions, monitoring disk space, or invoking an application's healthcheck endpoints.

 ### What Opwatch is not

 Opwatch does not aim at being a complete monitoring platform.
-It does not include a database, log indexing, search and charting.
-It is designed to do alerts, and only alerts, and can be used as a complement to monitoring platforms.
+It does not include a database, does not index log files, doesn't have a graphical dashboard with charting.
+It is designed to do alerts, and can be used as a complement to other monitoring tools.

 ## A simple Opwatch program